-Should You Use A Fitness Tracker?
+Should You Use A Fitness and Activity Monitors?
 Are they Effective and worth your money?
 If Yes, Which One Is The Best One?

-We Have Answers For All Your Queries in Our Complete Buying Guide for the fitness trackers.
+We Have Answers For All Your Queries in Our Complete Buying Guide for the Activity Monitor.

-So You have finally decided to take care of your health and fitness matters and that is why you are looking for the best fitness trackers so you can take care of your daily activities.
+So You have finally decided to take care of your health and fitness matters and that is why you are looking for the best activity tracker so you can take care of your daily activities.

 In this busy world, you cannot put your health and fitness matters as a second priority in any case.

-But Now that you have decided to buy a fitness tracker or a fitness band which is the best fit for your needs.
-You are definitely confused and overwhelmed because of the plenty choices.
+But now that you have decided to buy an activity tracker or a fitness band which is the best fit for your needs.
+You are definitely confused and overwhelmed because of the plenty of choices.

-Two months ago, I decided to take my fitness matters seriously after a short visit to a physician and the first step in this regards was to keep track of my daily activities, sleep quality and other things.
+Two months ago, I decided to take my fitness matters seriously after a short visit to a physician and the first step in this regard was to keep track of my daily activities, sleep quality, and other things.

-When I went to Amazon to buy the best fitness tracker for my needs, I got completely confused with the plenty of fitness trackers and bands available with different options.
+When I went to Amazon to buy the best activity tracker for my needs, I got completely confused with the plenty of fitness monitors and bands available with different options.

-This was the time when I decided to dive into fitness trackers market to learn everything before buying the best option for me.
+This was the time when I decided to dive into the activity monitors market to learn everything before buying the best option for me.

-After talking to half-dozen experts, surveying hundred of users who already are using the fitness trackers and reading every available review over the internet about more than 40 fitness trackers, clip-ons, bracelets and fitness bands, We are able to bring this detailed guide about the best fitness trackers available out there in the market.
+After talking to half-dozen experts, surveying hundred of users who already are using the activity monitors, and reading every available review over the internet about more than 40 activity monitors, clip-on, bracelets, and fitness bands, We are able to bring this detailed guide about the best activity monitors available out there in the market.